NCI's Cancer Research Partnerships

 NCI builds partnerships in the public and private sectors.
 We value collaborations with private companies, philanthropic groups, and advocacy organizations on the leading edge of science, technology, and community networking.
-Examples of these collaborations include grants, contracts, formal partnerships, involvement of advocates, and clinical trials conducted in communities throughout the United States.
+Examples of these collaborations include grants, contracts, formal partnerships, involvement of advocates, and clinical trials conducted in communities throughout the United States and around the world.
 Through productive collaborations with multiple partners, we can make progress that benefits patients and their families.

 NCI’s Cancer Centers Program

 NCI-designated cancer centers around the country conduct transdisciplinary cancer research to reduce cancer incidence, morbidity, and mortality

 The Center for Global Health strives to advance global cancer research, build expertise, and leverage resources across nations

 A new network for cancer care research that will bring state-of-the art cancer prevention, control, treatment and imaging clinical trials, cancer care delivery research, and disparities studies to individuals in their own communities.
 In 2014, this new network will replace the Community Clinical Oncology Program (CCOP) and the NCI Community Cancer Centers Program (NCCCP).

 A community-based cancer center network to support cancer research, and increase access to and quality of care at community hospitals.

 The National Cancer Institute's National Outreach Network (NON) connects outreach and community education efforts with cancer health disparities research and training programs.
 NON was developed to provide outreach and education to underrepresented and at-risk communities.
 It also provides information on clinical research and specimen collections.
 Each grantee site has a Community Health Educator (CHE) who works as a liaison among the researchers, partners, and community to address needs and disseminate culturally tailored cancer information.